Nordln/EasydiffusionWiki/Troubleshooting.md

 Common issues and their solutions.
 If these solutions don't work, please feel free to ask at the [discord server](https://discord.com/invite/u9yhsFmEkB) or [file an issue](https://github.com/cmdr2/stable-diffusion-ui/issues).

 ## RuntimeError: CUDA out of memory
-This can happen if your PC has less than 6GB of VRAM.
+This can happen if your PC has less than 6GB of GPU RAM.

 Try disabling the "Turbo mode" setting under "Advanced Settings", since that takes an additional 1 GB of VRAM (to increase the speed).